 Of course, we all have some sense that it is possible to slow down and act from the heart, but my experience at HKIS is that this happens only very temporarily, like when we share something with close family members or friends, or when we travel to do service in another country.*

 So what to do?
 In this entry, I want to share with you a very practical exercise that will effectively move you into heart exploration – and train you to “go there” whenever you choose.
-I am drawing this practice almost entirely from Robert Sardello’s brilliant book Heartfulness, excerpts of which I have adapted for you in more easily understand prose.
+I am drawing this practice almost entirely from Robert Sardello’s brilliant book Heartfulness, excerpts of which I have adapted for you in simplified prose.

 Introducing the Practice